petrelharp/pyslim/docs/vignette_coalescent_diversity.md

 initialize that mutation type in the recipe that loads this tree sequence in).

 Now, we'll assign selection coefficients.
-This is easier than in versions of SLiM before 6.0, because we simply want to assign each mutation an independent selection coefficient Recall that to accomodate mutation stacking in SLiM, a mutation metadata entry is in fact a *list* of metadata entries, one for each of the SLiM mutations that are stacked at this position.
+We simply want to assign each mutation an independent selection coefficient, and these selection coefficients (and other metadata about the SLiM mutations) are stored in top-level metadata, under the `"SLiM_mutation_list"` key.
-The SLiM IDs of these mutations are available (in the same order) as a comma-separated list of integers in the derived state of the mutation.
-So, in case some SLiM mutations appear in more than one mutation in the tree sequence, we will build a map from SLiM ID to selection coefficient:
-``mut_map[k]`` will give the selection coefficient of the SLiM mutation with SLiM mutation ID ``k``.
+(This is easier than in versions SLiM before v6, when the same SLiM mutation's metadata could appear in more than one tskit mutation.)
+So, we
 ```{code-cell}
 rng = np.random.default_rng(seed=1234)
 ts_metadata = ots.metadata